-Goal: Continue to provide and enhance public access to Wisconsin's recreational lands and waters.
+Goal #3: Continue to Provide and Enhance Public Access to Wisconsin Recreational Lands and Waters.

-- 1. Develop a statewide interactive mapping system showing all public lands and water access points across the state. - 2.
+- 1. Continue to develop a statewide interactive mapping system showing all public lands and water access points within the state. - 2.
 Continue to acquire and develop boating access sites to meet public boating needs. - 3.
 Promote awareness of the location of existing recreation lands, facilities, and opportunities available within a given region. - 4.
-Continue to increase public access to Wisconsin waterways. - 5.
-Continue to improve disabled accessibility for outdoor recreation facilities, and promote the development of facilities using universal design standards.
+Continue to meet Americans with the Disabilities Act standards for accessibility to outdoor recreation facilities. - 5.
+Support community based efforts to increase access to outdoor recreation. - 6.
+Promote sustainable recreation facility design, construction, and maintenance practices.